ATOMScience-org/AMPL/atomsci/ddm/examples/tutorials2023/01_install_from_docker.md

 * [Pull an existing AMPL image from the Docker repo](#2-pull-an-existing-ampl-image-from-docker-repo)
 * [Build a local image using Dockerfile.](#create-a-local-image-using-dockerfile)

+The following instructions are to run the container using Docker from the command line, but Docker Desktop can also be used with similar commands.

-## 1. Download and install Docker Desktop.
+## 1. Download and install Docker.

 Follow directions found here: https://www.docker.com/get-started.